Azure/tech-connect-migration-lab/SQL/docs/sql-db-migration-lab-instructions.md

 After completing this section, you will be able to: Validate the migration by comparing schemas between two databases, View comparison results and Save the Comparison

-34. Click on the **Extensions** as appears below
+35. Click on the **Extensions** as appears below

     ![Validation_ADS_Extension](https://github.com/Azure/tech-connect-migration-lab/blob/main/SQL/docs/sqldbimages/Img55_Validation_ADS_Extension.png?raw=true)

-35. Type **Schema Compare**  in the text box as appears below
+36. Type **Schema Compare**  in the text box as appears below

     ![Validation_ADS_Extension_SchemaCompare](https://github.com/Azure/tech-connect-migration-lab/blob/main/SQL/docs/sqldbimages/Img56_Validation_ADS_Extension_SchemaCompare.png?raw=true)

-Note: Once installed, **Reload** to enable the extension in Azure Data Studio (only required when installing an extension for the first time).
+Note: Once installed, **Close and reopen Azure Data Studio ** to enable the extension in Azure Data Studio (only required when installing an extension for the first time).

-36. Click on the **Databases** after connecting to the source SQL server and then click on the **AdventureWorks2019_xxx**
+37. Click on the **Databases** after connecting to the source SQL server and then click on the **AdventureWorks2019_xxx**

     ![Validation_ADS_DB_Tables](https://github.com/Azure/tech-connect-migration-lab/blob/main/SQL/docs/sqldbimages/Img57_Validation_ADS_DB_Tables.png?raw=true)

-37. To open the **Schema Compare** dialog box, right-click the **AdventureWorks2019_xxx** database in Object Explorer and select Schema Compare. **The database you select is set as the Source database** in the comparison.
+38. To open the **Schema Compare** dialog box, right-click the **AdventureWorks2019_xxx** database in Object Explorer and select Schema Compare. **The database you select is set as the Source database** in the comparison.

     ![Validation_ADS_DB_Tables_SchemaCompare](https://github.com/Azure/tech-connect-migration-lab/blob/main/SQL/docs/sqldbimages/Img58_Validation_ADS_DB_Tables_SchemaCompare.png?raw=true)

 ===

-38. Select one of the ellipses (...) to change the Source and Target of your Schema Compare and select **OK**.
+39. Select one of the ellipses (...) to change the Source and Target of your Schema Compare and select **OK**.

     ![Validation_ADS_DB_Tables_SchemaCompare_SourceTarget](https://github.com/Azure/tech-connect-migration-lab/blob/main/SQL/docs/sqldbimages/Img59_Validation_ADS_DB_Tables_SchemaCompare_SourceTarget.png?raw=true)

-39. Please select “Script database properties” in the option
+40. Please select “Script database properties” in the option and select **Exclude extended properties**'** as shown in the image and click OK

     ![Validation_ADS_DB_Tables_SchemaCompare_SourceTarget_Script](https://github.com/Azure/tech-connect-migration-lab/blob/main/SQL/docs/sqldbimages/Img60_Validation_ADS_DB_Tables_SchemaCompare_SourceTarget_Script.png?raw=true)